 Whilst the majority of people play within their means, a few may encounter difficulties.
 Players should always remember the following:

 Problem gambling is defined as a compulsion to continue gambling despite the negative consequences it may have.
 Whilst most people do not experience any difficulties with play, we know that for a small few people, there is a risk that they might have such difficulties.
-If you have questions or concerns about your play behaviour, you can take our self-assessment quiz to find out what kind of player you are.

 We understand that some people who might be experiencing difficulties with their play might not realise it straight away.
 If you are concerned about someone close to you, see the external resources below for details of where to get help.